azine/AzineMailgunWebhooksBundle/README.md

 to send emails to an address you specified.

 # ToDos
-- write unit-tests
+- write more unit-tests
-- add filter-options to only keep "interesting" events => delete "warnings" that were resolved later
 - add commands to "cleanup" the database periodically
-- add SwiftMailerMailgunWebhookEventListener to notify admins when certain events occur => email upon email-failure
+- add SwiftMailerMailgunWebhookEventListener to notify admins when certain events occur => email upon "dropped" event
-- write ajax action to delete single entries from list without reload